nmeri17/suphle-docs/src/docs/v1/routing/index.md

 Note: When serving to a group of users, use a concrete auth implementation, not the interface

 /// show how to point to a collection with more routes then that guy's controller is the extended one injecting relevant entities

+Authentication resumption happens before canary routing.
+Or, better put, authentication is evaluated for canaries attempting to read user status, before the app-wide one that terminates on user absence

 ## Api Versioning
 Api endpoints are backwards compatible.
 We need the given version of a path.
 If it isn't specified on this version, we look for it on the previous version, recursively Lazy loading the route classes on demand